sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 This state reached only from LOCAL, upon deployment by kube.

 The feature remains in this state until hostcfgd notices the kube_mode, invokes `systemctl stop`, which would transition it to INIT state.

-#### state KUBE_TO_KUBE
-***Transient*** state<br/>
-system state = up<br/>
-current_owner = local<br/>
-kube_mode = kube_pending

-In this state, the kube container is running and kube deployed another container for the same feature, which sets the kube_mode to kube_pending and goes into a forever sleep mode.
-NOTE: The application processes inside the new kube deployed container are not started yet.

-In normal manifest update that results in container update involves the following steps in sequence.
-* Termination of running pod/container
-* Download of the new image per the updated manifest
-* Start the new container.

-Being sequential, the container termination kick off to start of new container could take a minute or more.
-To speed up, one may create a new manifest instead of update of existing with the URL of new image and apply that.
-Being new, this would be applied to node, while the current one is still running.
-This would involve download of the new iage and kick off.
-Upon the new container started, it would raise the kube_request to kube_pending, which could trigger hostcfgd to restart the service.
-This would result in chain of KUBE_RUNNING -->KUBE_TO_KUBE --> INIT --> KUBE_READY --> KUBE_RUNNING of the new container in the order of seconds.
-Essentially the time taken for the upgrade is same as time taken for service restart.

-This transient stat is reached from KUBE_RUNNING, when another container for same feature is launched by kube.
-The hostcfgd calls for `systemctl stop` which would take it to INIT state, instantaneously.

 ### Common set of scenarios